Fiscal Crisis

 What is an Example of a Revenue Measure to Maintain Service Levels?

-The City is considering a potential sales tax to help support its General Fund.
+The City Council voted unanimously to proceed with a 1/2 cent tax on the November ballot, and will discuss priorities for the funding at an upcoming meeting.
 Funding from this measure could help maintain the city’s fiscal sustainability and be used for services including:

 • Maintaining 911 Police, Fire and Emergency Medical Response Times.